dextercd/Noita-Dear-ImGui/README.md

 Also check out the ImGui FAQ: https://github.com/ocornut/imgui/blob/master/docs/FAQ.md a lot of stuff there also applies to these bindings.

+There's also an example mod that shows the basics: https://github.com/dextercd/Noita-Dear-ImGui/blob/main/ExampleMod/init.lua

 The bindings are a relatively close 1:1 mapping of the normal ImGui functions
 except: